exakat/php-dictionary/dictionary/http-code.ini.rst

 	:og:locale: en
 .. raw:: html

-	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","name":"HTTP Code","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Sun, 28 Jun 2026 10:28:11 +0000","dateModified":"Sun, 28 Jun 2026 10:28:11 +0000","description":"HTTP status codes are three-digit numeric codes that are returned by web servers to indicate the outcome of a client's request to a server","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/HTTP Code.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>
+	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","name":"HTTP Code","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Fri, 03 Jul 2026 07:47:50 +0000","dateModified":"Fri, 03 Jul 2026 07:47:50 +0000","description":"HTTP status codes are three-digit numeric codes that are returned by web servers to indicate the outcome of a client's request to a server","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/HTTP Code.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>

 HTTP Code
 ---------

 HTTP status codes are three-digit numeric codes that are returned by web servers to indicate the outcome of a client's request to a server.
-These codes are a part of the HTTP (Hypertext Transfer Protocol) standard and provide information about the status of the request and the server's response.
+These codes are a part of the HTTP standard and provide information about the status of the request and the server's response.
 HTTP status codes are grouped into different ranges, each with a specific meaning.

 Here are some of the most common HTTP status codes and their general meanings:

-1xx (Informational):
+1xx Informational:

     100 Continue: the server has received the request headers and the client should proceed to send the request body.
     101 Switching Protocols: the server is switching protocols according to the client's request.
     102 Processing: the server has received the request and is processing it, but no response is available yet.
     103 Early Hints: this status code is used to return some response headers before final HTTP message.

-2xx (Successful):
+2xx Successful:

     200 OK: the request was successful, and the server has returned the requested resource.
     201 Created: the request was successful, and a new resource was created as a result.
     202 Accepted: the request has been accepted for processing, but the processing has not been completed.
-    202 Non-Authoritative Information: the server is a transforming proxy (e.g. a Web accelerator) that received a 200 OK from its origin, but is returning a modified version of the origin's response.
+    202 Non-Authoritative Information: the server is a transforming proxy, such as a Web accelerator, that received a 200 OK from its origin, but is returning a modified version of the origin's response.
     204 No Content: the server has successfully processed the request, but there is no content to send in the response.

-3xx (Redirection):
+3xx Redirection:

     301 Moved Permanently: the requested resource has been permanently moved to a new location.
     302 Found: the requested resource has been temporarily moved to a different location.
     303 See Other: the requested resource has been temporarily moved to a different location.
     304 Not Modified: the client's cached version of the resource is still valid; no content is returned.

-4xx (Client Error):
+4xx Client Error:

     400 Bad Request: the request from the client was malformed or invalid.
     401 Unauthorized: authentication is required, and the client needs to provide valid credentials.